The production will run through Dec. 29.

 Based on the novel by Kate DiCamillo, Because of Winn Dixie tells the story of an unlikely friendship that develops between a lonely girl and a dog she finds at a Winn Dixie supermarket.
 The novel, which won the Newbery Honor distinction as well as the 2000 Josette Frank Award and 2003 Mark Twain Award, was adapted into a film in 2005 starring Cicely Tyson, Jeff Daniels and Eva Marie Saint.

+Because of Winn Dixie features a live dog in the leading role: Irish wolfhound Taran, who was trained by Bill Berloni.
 "This story will melt your heart," producing artistic director Bob Hupp said in a statement.
 "We are honored that the creative team of Winn Dixie approached us for this world premiere, and I think this project has tremendous potential to introduce a significant new work into the American musical theatre canon, and it all begins right here on our stage, for Arkansas audiences."

 The production features set design by Mike Nichols, costume design by Marianne Custer, lighting design by Michael J. Eddy and sound design by Allan Branson.
 Lynda J. Kwallek is properties designer, John Grimsley is assistant animal trainer, Melanie Tojio Lockyer is associate director, Danny Kuenzel is AEA stage manager and Jason Hart is music director/arrangemer/band leader.

 More information is available by visiting therep.org.